-22 Number of employees at close of FY 2021 -
+22 Number of employees at close of FY 2020 -

-Employment is the number of full-time and part-time employees on the payroll at the end of FY 2021, excluding contract workers and other workers not carried on the payroll of the U.S. affiliate.
-A count taken during, rather than at the end of, FY 2021 may be used provided it is a reasonable estimate for the end of FY 2021 number.
-If employment at the end of FY 2021, or the count taken at some other time during FY 2021, was unusually high or low because of temporary factors (e.g., a strike), give the number of employees that reflects normal operations.
-If the business enterprise's activity involves large seasonal variations, give the average number of employees for FY 2021.
-If given, the average should be the average for FY 2021 of the number of persons on the payroll at the end of each payroll period, month, or quarter.
+Employment is the number of full-time and part-time employees on the payroll at the end of FY 2020, excluding contract workers and other workers not carried on the payroll of the U.S. affiliate A count taken during, rather than at the end of, FY 2020 may be used provided it is a reasonable estimate for the end of FY 2020 number.
+If employment at the end of FY 2020, or the count taken at some other time during FY 2020, was unusually high or low because of temporary factors (e.g., a strike), give the number of employees that reflects normal operations.
+If the business enterprise's activity involves large seasonal variations, give the average number of employees for FY 2020 of the number of persons on the payroll at the end of each payroll period, month, or quarter.
 If precise figures are not available, give your best estimate.